← All Resources

 What is the difference between marginal and effective tax rate?

-Your marginal tax rate is the rate you pay on your last dollar of income — the highest bracket your income reaches.
-Your effective tax rate is the total tax you actually owe divided by your total income, reflecting the blended rate across all brackets.
-Someone in the 22% marginal bracket typically pays an effective rate of 12–15%.
-The marginal rate determines the tax impact of additional income; the effective rate shows your overall tax burden.
+Marginal rate is what you pay on your last dollar of income — your highest bracket.
+Effective rate is your total tax divided by total income, reflecting the blended average across all brackets.
+Someone "in the 22% bracket" typically pays an effective rate of only 12–15%.
+Use marginal rate to evaluate raises and side income; use effective rate to understand your overall tax burden.

 Will earning more money ever make me take home less because of a higher tax bracket?